 Depending on how your body changed following pregnancy and your specific post-surgical goals Dr. Parson will be able to determine which procedure or combination of procedures will be most ideal for you.
 In general, recovery will be faster for a mini-tummy tuck procedure compared to full-tummy tuck, but only by a few weeks.
 Patient’s will typically spend their first post-surgery night at the on-site Recovery Care Center.
 Dr. Parson also routinely uses a pain medication called Exparel during surgery that blocks nerve pain for days.
 Most patient’s report little to no pain when they awake from anaesthesia.
 When Exparel is used patient typically requires minimal pain medicine which helps to shorten recovery and reduces complications like nausea and constipation.
 Patient’s can usually return to parenting/work in 7-10 days.
 Patient’s can return to light workouts by 3 weeks and full workouts by 5-6 weeks.

 How Dr. Shaun Parson Approaches Mini Tummy Tuck Surgery

 Chelsea’s Tummy Tuck, Actual Patient*

 Schedule a Tummy Tuck Consultation Today

 Dr. Shaun Parson is a renowned tummy tuck surgeon who always places patient safety and comfort first.
-If you have been considering abdominoplasty and would like to learn more about the risks, benefits, and results, schedule a free, private consultation with Dr. Parson today.
+If you have been considering abdominoplasty and would like to learn more about the risks, benefits, and results, schedule a consultation with Dr. Parson today.
 Call 480-282-8386.